ilent2/otslm/docs/Advanced-Beams.rst

 Up until now, our pattern has been in device pixel coordinates.
 In order to visualise what the pattern will look like in the far-field we need to re-map the device pixel coordinates to the 1:2 aspect ratio found on a physical device.
-For this we can use ``finalize`` again, this time with the ``rpack`` argument set to ``45deg``.
-We explicityly set no modulo and a grayscale colourmap again, however our pattern is already binary so the output will still be zeros and ones.
+For this we can use :func:`+otslm.+tools.finalize` again, this time with the ``rpack`` argument set to ``45deg``.
+We explicitly set no modulo
+and a gray-scale colour-map again, however our pattern is already binary so the output will still be zeros and ones.

 .. code:: matlab